-Austin is a city of roughly 950,000 residents, situated in central Texas’ Travis County.
-Cases of sex trafficking– involving both adult and minor victims– have been investigated in the city, and prostitution has been identified as a longstanding problem for certain neighborhoods.
-Prostitution-related homicides have also been documented locally.
+Austin is a city of roughly 965,000 residents, situated in central Texas’ Travis County.
+Cases of sex trafficking– involving both adult and minor victims– have been investigated in the city, and prostitution has been identified as a longstanding problem for certain neighborhoods for decades.
+Prostitution-related homicides, and a wide range of other serious crimes, have also been documented locally.

 Among their efforts to reduce the size and scope of the city’s commercial sex market, the Austin Police Department has conducted reverse stings targeting sex buyers since at least 1985.
-That year, several reverse stings produced the arrests of 40 sex buyers over a week-long period.
-Numerous reverse stings have been conducted over the subsequent 25+ years; at times, undercover officers have utilized cameras during sting operations to document evidence of solicitation.
+That year, several reverse stings produced the arrests of 40 sex buyers during one week.
+Numerous reverse stings have been conducted over the subsequent 35+ years; at times, undercover officers have utilized cameras during sting operations to document evidence of solicitation.
 Since at least 1994, arrested sex buyers have had their names publicized in press.
-The city has considered using SOAP orders for both buyers and sellers of sex, but has not implemented them to our knowledge.
+The city has considered using SOAP orders for both sex buyers and prostituted persons, but has not implemented them, to our knowledge.

 In May 2019, Travis County sheriff’s deputies and state troopers arrested at least six during a prostitution sting at a North Austin hotel targeting men trying to pay for sexual abuse of male and female minors.
 The Texas Department of Public Safety and the Travis County sheriff’s office launched the sting May 16-17 at a hotel on Koenig Lane near Interstate 35 and U.S. 290.
 Law enforcement officers created accounts on a website known to be a hub for prostitution.
 They connected with several men who agreed to come to the hotel to sexually assault a 15-year-old girl for prices ranging from $30 to $75.
 After investigators communicated with the men online, they waited for them to show up to the hotel and approach a room that had been agreed upon, and then officers moved in to arrest them.
 All six men were charged with second-degree felony prostitution, punishable by two to 20 years in prison and a maximum fine of $10,000.
 One man admitted texting a 15-year-old for sex but that the teenager was actually an undercover officer, and had voluntarily written a letter apologizing to the fictional teen’s father.